icon

 Finger Joint Wood is created by joining shorter pieces of solid wood using finger-like interlocking joints bonded with adhesive, forming longer and more stable boards.

-• Attractive appearance – Suitable for visible applications.
+• Aesthetic appearance for visible uses

 • Door and window frames